Can Private Investigators Hack Phones or Social Media?

 Are You the Victim of Electronic Surveillance?

-However, those willing to install monitoring software might also plant physical bugs — such as hidden microphones or cameras.
+Those willing to install software may also plant physical bugs such as hidden microphones or cameras.
+Consider a professional sweep if you have repeated warning signs.

 We Offer Bug Sweeping Services Across the UK